clean-arch-enablers-project/cae-framework/README.md

 - SupplierUseCase
 - RunnableUseCase

-It will depend on the kind of contract the use case has.
+It will depend on the kind of contract the use case has:

 - Does it have input AND output?
 Then, it is a FunctionUseCase.
 - Does it have ONLY input?
 In this case, it is a ConsumerUseCase.